sachin-barvekar/Personal_Portfolio/README.md

 # Personal Portfolio

-These is my personal portfoli created using HTML, CSS, Bootstrap & JavaScript.
+These is my personal portfolio created using HTML, CSS, Bootstrap & JavaScript.